datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

     - Like IPFS pinning service, not paid for but agreed on, pinning data so not everything is on my machine, so I can still use my computer.
 So light clients can exist.
 Supporting a community service that does do that
     - If this is important, have to support idea the more capable or affluent you are the more you have to store of others.
 What kind of community things can or should exist to offload burden?

-- KB: Rob's articulating what I've been calling "weight of heritage"?
+- KB: Rob's articulating what I've been calling "the weight of heritage"– obligation to steward an ever-growing inheritance of data/knowledge/information/wisdom.
 Also need to disambiguate 2 types of stewardship
     - In the present, care in the present of a thing.
 What SSB does.
 The way it is initially disseminated to a community
     - Other, more difficult, is long-term care of a thing.
 Which involves either aggregating infinite greater knowledge or pruning it.
 You have to.
 Things will get lost.
 At that point, questions of justice, "Who draws the line, why, for whom?"
     - Interesting, like Facebook.
 We don't like how they handle our privacy or monetize.
 OTOH, you weren't planning to keep what they've kept.
 They do a good job showing it to you and feeling the same things